telerik/xaml-docs/controls/radribbonview/styling-and-appearance/styling-quickaccesstoolbar.md

     End Class
 {{endregion}}

-Finally we need to define the two custom styles and assign the QATItemContainerStyleSelector to the ItemContainerStyleSelector property of the QuickAccessToolBar.
+Finally, you shold define the two custom styles and assign the __QATItemContainerStyleSelector__ to the __ItemContainerStyleSelector__ property of the QuickAccessToolBar.

 #### __[XAML] Example 3: Define custom styles and set ItemContainerStyleSelector__
 {{region xaml-radribbonview-styling-quickaccesstoolbar-1}}